micro/network/PROTOCOL.md

 The protocol covers 3 forms of communication:

-- [Request](#request) - Sending a request and synchronously receiving a response
+- [Call](#call) - Sending a request and synchronously receiving a response
 - [Stream](#stream) - Maintaining an open connection over which messages are passed back and forth
 - [Publish](#publish) - Asynchronously broadcast events to topics with multiple interested parties

-### Request
+### Call

-Request/Response communication allows a single request to be sent and a response to be received.
+Request/Response communication allows a single request call to be sent and a response to be received.
 The request and response are of identical format to correlate one to one mapping.
 A request should be passed with a unique id, name of the service, the endpoint being called and the content-type.